If you are a train lover or have train lovers in your family, then the Twin Cities is a fantastic place for you.

 The historic Jackson Street Roundhouse is the former steam engine maintenance facility for the Great Northern Railway.
 The interactive exhibits feature local and regional railway history, and you can experience a real operating roundhouse turntable.
 Open Wednesdays and Saturdays, there’s special programming just for little ones on select Wednesdays called Tots ‘N Trains.
-Special event: 5/6/17 – Train Day & The Last Mail Train, 10am-4pm, $5-$12/pp or $35/family.
-Take a caboose ride onsite or vintage bus ride to downtown St Paul, explore the museum and blacksmith shop and enjoy kids activities.
+Special event: 5/5/18-5/12/18 – Transportation Week, $5-$12/pp or $35/family.
+Each day highlights a special mode of transportation (trains, bikes, road construction equipment, etc) with accompanying activities, a craft and storytimes.

 - Minnehaha Depot | Minnehaha Park, Minneapolis (FREE)